-The unaudited pro forma basic and diluted net loss per share in the accompanying consolidated statement of operations and comprehensive income (loss) for the year ended December 31, 2017 has been computed to give effect to the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock and the automatic conversion of the warrant to purchase shares of convertible preferred stock into a warrant to purchase shares of common stock.
-The unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2017 was computed using the weighted average number of shares of common stock outstanding, including the pro forma effect of the conversion of all outstanding shares of convertible preferred stock into shares of common stock, as if the Company's proposed IPO had occurred on the later of January 1, 2017 or the original issuance dates of the convertible preferred units or convertible preferred stock.
-The unaudited pro forma net loss used in the calculation of unaudited basic and diluted pro forma net loss per share for the year ended December 31, 2017 excludes the impact of the change in fair value of the warrant liability that was recorded by the Company during such period.
+The unaudited pro forma basic and diluted net loss per share in the accompanying consolidated statements of operations and comprehensive loss for the year ended December 31, 2017 and for the three months ended March 31, 2018 have been computed to give effect to the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock and the automatic conversion of the warrant to purchase shares of convertible preferred stock into a warrant to purchase shares of common stock.
+In addition, the unaudited pro forma basic and diluted net loss per share in the accompanying consolidated statement of operations and comprehensive loss for the three months ended March 31, 2018 has been computed to also give effect to the vesting of a performance-based stock option award with vesting conditions contingent upon the closing of an IPO.
+The unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2017 and three months ended March 31, 2018 were computed using the weighted average number of shares of common stock outstanding, including the pro forma effect of the conversion of all outstanding shares of convertible preferred stock into shares of common stock, as if the Company's proposed IPO had occurred on the later of January 1, 2017 or the original issuance dates of the convertible preferred units or convertible preferred stock.
+The unaudited pro forma net loss used in the calculation of unaudited basic and diluted pro forma net loss per share for the year ended December 31, 2017 and the three months ended March 31, 2018 excludes the impact of the change in fair value of the warrant liability that was recorded by the Company during such periods.
+In addition, the unaudited pro forma net loss used in the calculation of unaudited basic and diluted pro forma net loss per share for the three months ended March 31, 2018 also includes additional equity-based compensation expense related to the vesting of the Company's performance-based stock option award with vesting conditions contingent upon the closing of an IPO.
 The unaudited pro forma net loss per share does not include the shares expected to be sold or related proceeds to be received in the proposed IPO.